- Education Authorities

 Learn from expert researchers how our uniquely broad choice of Histories and skills translate into the work place.

-History at Ulster covers the period from the early modern era to the 20th Century.
-Students are given the opportunity to select from a diverse range of modules that cover Ireland, Britain, the Americas, and Europe.
-Political, social, economic and cultural history are given due weighting in the programme.
+History at Ulster covers the period from early modern era to the 20th Century.
+You are given the opportunity to select from a broad range of modules that cover Ireland, Britain, the Americas, and Europe.
+Political, social, economic, and cultural history are given due weighting in a programme which offers unique modules in areas of study as diverse as witchcraft and labour history.
+Modules are taught by experts with proven track records of research in their field, and the course is designed to give you the skill sets to be successful in a wide range of careers.

 Taking Media will allow you to develop a critically-informed knowledge of the multi-faceted role that the media play in social, cultural and political life.
 It thereby addresses the vital need for a broad humanities education that thoroughly examines the modern media of public communication from a range of perspectives.
 You will have a chance to study modules from a range of subject areas including photography, film, television, journalism and new media.
 As such, a minor in media will produce media-literate citizens, as well as graduates with a range of intellectual and transferable skills appropriate to the demands of life and work in contemporary society